probablyup/jest/docs/API.md

 ```

 Note that, if you specify a global reference value (like an object or array) here, and some code mutates that value in the midst of running a test, that mutation will *not* be persisted across test runs for other test files.

+### `config.jsdomModulePath` [string]
+(default: `undefined`)

+The path to a specific version of the JSDOM module to be used in the test runner.
+There may be some lag time between JSDOM releases and updating the internally-used version in Jest, thus an alternate version can be provided if necessary.

 ### `config.mocksPattern` [string]
 (default: `(?:[\\/]|^)__mocks__[\\/]`)